CQC We and I Statements

 5. Quality of Information and Advice

 The local authority must ensure that there is an accessible information and advice service that meets the needs of its population.
 Information and advice must be open to everyone who would benefit from it.
-People access information and advice from a wide variety of sources.
-The authority should take account of information standards published by the Information Standards Board for Health and Social Care.

 The local authority must ensure that information and advice is provided on: